Vernon Coleman: Career

+Coleman went on to work as a newspaper columnist for a number of publications, including The Sun and The Sunday People, where he was an agony uncle until he resigned in 2003.

+He relinquished his medical licence in March 2016 and is no longer registered or licensed to practice as a GP.

 Coleman was reported to have been made an honorary professor by the International Open University based in Sri Lanka.

 Writing and media appearances

 Coleman's self-published books and blog have been reported as a major source of misinformation regarding the COVID-19 pandemic, cancer, HIV/AIDS, vaccines and human health.

-After publishing his first book, The Medicine Men, in 1976, which accused the National Health Service of being controlled by pharmaceutical companies, Coleman left the NHS.
-Coleman has since written under multiple pen names; in the late 1970s he published three novels about life as a GP under the name Edward Vernon.